 '''

 plotImage(

 sfe,

 sample_id = "all",

 image_id = NULL,

 channel = NULL,

 ncol = NULL,

 bbox = NULL,

 maxcell = 5e+05,

 show_axes = FALSE,

 dark = FALSE,

 palette = colorRampPalette(c("black", "white"))(255),

-normalize channels = FALSE
+normalize_channels = FALSE

 )

 '''

-Sample(s) in the SFE object whose cells/spots to use.
-Can be "all" to compute sample\id metric for all samples; the metric is computed separately for each sample.

-image\id ID of the image(s) to plot.
+sfe A SpatialFeatureExperiment object. sample_id Sample(s) in the SFE object whose cells/spots to use.
+Can be "all" to compute metric for all samples; the metric is computed separately for each sample. image_id ID of the image(s) to plot.
 If NULL, then the first image present is plotted.
 Can be a vector of IDs to use different grayscale images for different channels.
 The vector can be named ('r', 'g', 'b'), to assign channels to images.
-The vector must be named if it's length 2.

-channel Numeric vector indicating which channels in a multi-channel image to plot.
+The vector must be named if it's length 2. channel Numeric vector indicating which channels in a multi-channel image to plot.
 If NULL, grayscale is plotted if there is 1 channel and RGB for the first 3 channels.
 The numeric vector can be named (r, g, b) to indicate which channel maps to which color.
 The RGB colorization may not be colorblind friendly.
-This argument cannot be specified while image\id is a named vector to plot different ncol Number of columns if plotting multiple features.
-Defaults to NULL, which means using the same logic as facet\wrap, which is used by patchwork's $wrap_plots$ large.
+This argument cannot be specified while image_id is a named vector to plot different grayscale images as different channels. ncol Number of columns if plotting multiple features.
+Defaults to NULL, which means using the same logic as facet_wrap, which is used by patchwork's wrap_plots by default. bbox A bounding box to specify a smaller region to plot, useful when the dataset is large.
 Can be a named numeric vector with names "xmin", "xmax", "ymin", and "ymax", in any order.
 If plotting multiple samples, it should be a matrix with sample IDs as column names and "xmin", "ymin", "xmax", and "ymax" as row names.
 If multiple samples are plotted but bbox is a vector rather than a matrix, then the same bounding box will be used for all samples.
 You may see points at the edge of the geometries if the intersection between the bounding box and a geometry happens to be a point there.
-If NULL, then the entire tissue is plotted.
+If NULL, then the entire tissue is plotted. maxcell Maximum number of pixels to plot in the image.
+If the image is larger, it will be resampled so it have less than this number of pixels to save memory and for faster plotting.
+We recommend reducing this number when plotting multiple facets. show_axes Logical, whether to show axes.